pacs008/xsd2json/README.md

 ## Background
 In the world of bank-to-bank payments, the standard for message formats is ISO20022.
 This is an XML format, and there are many message types defined by XSDs at https://www.iso20022.org/.
 At the same time, there is increasing usage of APIs for payments.
-Hence there is a need to represent ISO20022 messages as XML.
+Hence there is a need to represent ISO20022 messages as JSON.
 To ensure that the mapping is done correctly, a tool to convert XSD to JSON Schema was needed. **xsd2json** is that tool.
 ## Usage
 **xsd2json -in XSDfilename -out JSONschemafilename [-dom domainname]** Reads the input XSD, parses it into internal data strcutures, then writes it out as JSON schema.
 The optional domain parameter is used to generate the "$id" key for the file.